FokshaWasTaken/rust-nitro-sniper/README.md

 - ...the `sub_tokens` property is a list of all the tokens with which RNS will try to snipe.

-- ...and the `webhook` is the Discord webhook URL.
+- ...the `webhook` is the Discord webhook URL.
 Leave blank if you don't need webhook messages.

+- ...and the `guild_blacklist` is the list of Guild IDs you want RNS to ignore.

 ---
 #### Disclaimer